distribution/distribution/docs/cloudfronts3.md

 # Cloudfront as Middleware /w S3 backend

 ## Use Case
 Adding Cloudfront as a middleware for your registry can dramatically improve pull times.
-Your registry will have access to retrieving your images on edge servers, rather than the geographically limited location of your s3 bucket.
-The further your registry is from your bucket, the more improvements you will see.
+Your registry will have the ability to retrieve your images from edge servers, rather than the geographically limited location of your s3 bucket.
+The farther your registry is from your bucket, the more improvements you will see.
 See [Amazon Cloudfront](https://aws.amazon.com/cloudfront/details/).

-## Create a Cloudfront distribution
+## Configuring Cloudfront for Distribution
+If you are unfamiliar with creating a Cloudfront distribution, see [Getting Started with Cloudfront](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.html).

 Defaults can be kept in most areas except:

 #### Origin:

 The Cloudfront distribution must be created such that the `Origin Path` is set to the directory level of the root "docker" key in S3.
 If your registry exists on the root of the bucket, this path should be left blank.

 #### Behaviors:
   - Viewer Protocol Policy: HTTPS Only